 When you pass away, your survivors may receive benefits.
 This provision is subject to certain restrictions, so you may wish to contact the Retirement Fund for a more detailed explanation.
+(See also Reaching the Goal - Retirement, Beneficiary Options)

-The plan provides for your eligible dependents to receive a benefit from the plan when you die.
+The plan provides for your eligible dependents to receive a benefit from the plan when you die prior to retirement.
 Your eligible survivors include:

-- Surviving Spouse: If you died while an active employee, the person to whom you were married to at least one year prior to your death. - Dependent Children: Your unmarried children under the age of 18. - Dependent Parents: Must be qualified as dependent as defined by the Administrative Rules. - Designated Beneficiary: The person you named at retirement with a specified percent of benefit by reducing your pension.
+- Surviving Spouse: If you died while an active employee, the person to whom you were legally married prior to your death. - Dependent Children: Your unmarried children under the age of 18. - Dependent Parents: Must be qualified as dependent as defined by the Administrative Rules.